nicokoenig/coulette/readme.md

 Vorbereitung des Coulette-Programms

-- 5.7.: start to initialize and connect sxript.js
+- 5.7.: start to initialize and connect script.js
+- added the functions of "save" and "delete"-Button